ASME-ground-robot/robot_cali/README.md

 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/perception.gif" width="600" />

-As we can see from the GIF we first obtain the <strong>PointCloud</strong>:
+As we can see from the GIF, we first obtain the <strong>PointCloud</strong>:

 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/perception_point_cloud.png" width="600" />